 These patterns correspond with some evidence that changes in genital responses do not always precede subjective arousal.
 The information-processing model of sexual response suggests that genital responses should precede subjective responses in early stages of sexual response, but that later stages involve integration and bidirectional feedback between genital and subjective responses (Janssen et al., 2000).
 Prause and Heiman (2010) found that women with lower sexual desire (based on a median split of Sexual Desire Inventory scores; Spector, Carey, & Steinberg, 1996) had their maximum time-lagged correlation between changes in labial temperature and subjective responses when changes in SSA preceded changes in genital response by up to 40 seconds.
 Conversely, women higher in sexual desire exhibited their maximum correlation with zero lag time, indicating that the relationship between genital response and SSA was strongest when they changed simultaneously.
-Another recent study with sexually healthy women revealed that, for the first 30 seconds of a sexual stimulus, sexual concordance was strongest when SSA preceded VPA (Huberman et al., 2017).
+Another recent study with sexually healthy women revealed that, for the first 30 seconds of a sexual stimulus, sexual concordance was strongest when VPA preceded SSA, whereas for most of the remainder of the 10-minute stimulus, concordance was strongest when SSA preceded VPA (Huberman et al., 2017).